 10. Hoh Rainforest

-Hoh Rainforest is one of the natural wonders of Olympic National Park, and a must-see during your Olympic Peninsula road trip.
-The old-growth temperate rainforest is eerie and full of green mosses, trees, and ferns.
-This is one of the most popular parts of this beautiful national park.
+Hoh Rainforest is one of the natural wonders of Olympic National Park and a must-see during your Olympic Peninsula road trip.
+The old-growth temperate rainforest is eerie and full of green mosses, trees, and ferns, and this is one of the most popular parts of this beautiful national park.

 It’s formed from the damp moisture in the air and the high rainfall it receives.
 The forest experiences an average of 140 inches of rain per year.
 Visitors enjoy the majestic walks and hiking trails in the Hoh Rainforest.